-5.1.3 The County does not fabricate, install or maintain private road name signs on private property.
-If a private road intersects with a maintained public road, a street name sign, built to County specifications, can be purchased from the Ceounty.
-This A sign will purchased from the Ceounty sign shall be fabricated, installed in the public right-of-way and maintained by the county as long as it remains under Ceounty jurisdiction.
+5.1.3 Private Road Name Signs The County does not fabricate, install or maintain private road name signs on private property.
+If a private road intersects with a maintained public road, a street name sign, built to County specifications, can be purchased from the county.
+This sign will be fabricated, installed in the public right-of-way and maintained by the county as long as it remains under county jurisdiction.
 The public does have the option to purchase their own sign and install it following approval by the Kitsap County Traffic Engineer.
 The sign shall conform to the MUTCD and County standards.

-5.2 5.2 Delineation
+5.2 Delineation